 Staphylococcus aureus is the most dangerous staphylococcal species.

-Most staphylococcal diseases involve direct tissue invasion and cause skin and soft-tissue infections, IV catheter infections, pneumonia, endocarditis, or osteomyelitis.
+Most staphylococcal diseases involve direct tissue invasion and cause skin and soft-tissue infections, IV catheter infections, pneumonia, endocarditis, and osteomyelitis.

 Some strains produce a toxin that can cause toxic shock syndrome, scalded skin syndrome, or food poisoning.

-Methicillin-resistant strains are common, and vancomycin resistance is appearing in the US.
+Methicillin-resistant strains are common, and vancomycin resistance is appearing in the United States.